junxit/us-congress-bills-115/metadata.md

 - 2017-11-01 — Mr. Scott, Austin asked unanimous consent to discharge from committee and consider.
 - 2017-11-01 — On agreeing to the resolution Agreed to without objection. (text: CR H8362)
 - 2017-11-01 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H8362)
+- 2017-11-02 — Received in the Senate and referred to the Committee on Armed Services.